rohit0718/tp/docs/UserGuide.md

 #### Editing a module: `edit mod`

 Edits an existing module in the ModBook.
-This command can only be executed in the [modules view](#modules-view).
+You can only execute this command in the [modules view](#modules-view).

 Format: `edit mod INDEX [c/NEW_CODE] [n/NEW_NAME]`